- 17 Aug 2022

-We know you are eager to get Graylog installed and working, but we ask that you take a few moments to review this section and plan your deployment appropriately.
-Proper planning will make the difference between a useful solution that meets a variety of stakeholder needs and a complicated mess that drains resources and provides little value.
-There are many factors you must consider when designing a log management solution.
+Please take a few moments to review this section, and plan your deployment appropriately before you install and configure Graylog.
+Proper planning will make the difference between a useful solution that meets a variety of stakeholder needs and a complicated drain on resources.

 Assuming an average event size of 500k, 5GB per day equates to 125 log events every second, some 10.8 million events per day.
-With that much information being generated, you will need a strategy to manage it effectively.
-There are two major approaches.
+To manage that quantity of data, you need a strategy to manage it effectively.
+There are two primary approaches.

-The Minimalist Strategy proceeds from a “Default No” position when deciding which events to collect.
-What that means is you don’t collect any log unless it is required for an identified business use case.
-This strategy has some advantages, it keeps licensing and storage costs down, by reducing the volume of collected events.
-It also minimizes the “noise” produced by extraneous events, allowing analysts to focus on events that have maximum value.
-Finally, it improves system and query efficiency, improving performance overall.
+The minimalist strategy proceeds from a “Default No” position to determine event collections.
+The system will not collect any logs except in identified business use cases.
+This strategy has some advantages: it minimizes licensing and storage costs because of limited data collection, minimizes the so-called noise produced by extraneous events by allowing analysts to focus on events that have maximum value, and improves system and query efficiency, which improves performance overall.

-The Maximalist strategy is to collect all events that are produced by any source.
-The thinking goes, all log data is potentially valuable, especially for forensics.
-Collecting it all and keeping it forever guarantees you will have it if you need it.
-However, this strategy is often not practical, due to budgetary or other constraints.
-The cost of this strategy can be prohibitive, since many more technical and human resources must be devoted to collection, processing and storage of event data.
-There is a performance penalty associated with keeping extremely large data sets online that must be considered as well.
+The maximalist strategy is to collect all events that are produced by any source with the thought that all log data is potentially valuable, especially for forensics.
+If you choose to collect and keep all logs forever, all logs will be available when you need them.
+However, this strategy is often not practical due to the cost of technical and human resources needed in the collection, processing, and storage of event data.
+Storage of excessively large data sets also incur a performance penalty, as well.

-Use cases should inform most decisions during the planning phase.
-Some of these decisions include determining the event sources from which you must collect, how you will collect from these sources, how much of each event type to store, how events should be enriched and how long to retain the data.
+Use cases inform most decisions during the planning phase, including the determination of event source collections, collection method, how much of each event type to store, how events should be enriched, and how long to retain the data.

-Use case, broadly defined, means the technical steps necessary to achieve a technical and/or business outcome.
-An easier way to think about it is that a use case is a description of what you want to do with an event log once you’ve collected it.
-Use cases are often categorized to group like activities.
-Some common use case categories are Security, Operations, and DevOps.
-An example of a Security use case might be monitoring user logins to critical resources.
-An operations use case might monitor network or hardware performance, while DevOps use cases would focus on real-time application layer monitoring or troubleshooting.
+Broadly defined, use cases are the technical steps necessary to achieve a technical or business outcome.
+Simply stated, a use case is a description of what you want to do with an event log once you have collected it.
+Use cases are often categorized to group similar activities.
+An operations use case may monitor network or hardware performance, while DevOps use cases may focus on real-time application layer monitoring or troubleshooting.

 Event Log Sources

-In an environment where seemingly everything generates event logs, it can be difficult to know what to collect.
-In most cases, selection of event sources should be driven by the use cases you have identified.
-For example, if the use case is monitoring of user logins to critical resources, the event sources selected should be only those of the critical resources in question.
-Perhaps the LDAP directory server, Local servers, firewalls, network devices, and key applications.
+You may be uncertain about what logs to collect in an environment where seemingly everything generates event logs.
+To decide on event sources, start with the use cases you have identified.
+For example, if you identified the use case monitoring of user logins to critical resources, you will want to collect event source logs from the critical resources in question.
+Perhaps, LDAP directory server, local servers, firewalls, network devices, and key applications.

 Some other potential event sources by category.